 This was an experimental mount that I built to test a theory.
 It DOES work as I planned, and I'm putting it up here so that others may be inspired to try their own version.
-To be honest I don't know if the idea is original to me or if I got the idea from elsewhere.

 The mount used a floor jack.
 The upper end rotated in the lower end.
 I installed a degree wheel that gave me the azimuth The degree wheel is attached to the lower part, a pointer to the upper portion.
 I made a degree wheel by gluing two protractors to a piece of plywood and renumbering the degrees on one side so it would read from 0 to 360.

 Then it was simply a matter of pointing the scope at the north star, set the degree wheel to indicate 0 or 360 degrees azimuth and used a protractor to set the altitude at 40 degrees - my latitude.
-Of course, to be precise these two adjustments must be done 6 hours apart - the azimuth when Polaris is north or south of the north pole, that altitude when Polaris is directly east or west of the north pole.
+Of course, to be precise these two adjustments must be done 6 hours apart - the azimuth when Polaris is north or south of the north celestial pole, that altitude when Polaris is directly east or west of the north celestial pole.
 I later discovered an easier way to set things up - point the scope at a planet and use it's azimuth and altitude to adjust the degree wheel and check the altitude.

 Here is my original mount.